-- (b) any test to which a motor-vehicle is subjected for the purpose of ascertaining, either alone or in conjunction with other matters, its actual speed capabilities; and - (c) the use of any motor-vehicle in any practice at the place where, or over any part of the course on which, any such race, competition, or test is to take place - but does not include the use of a motorvehicle. on a public street. for reconnaissance familiarisation or purposes at the place where, or over any part of the course on which, any such race, competition or test is to take place with a view to the participation in that race, competition or test of a motorvehicle or person.
+- (b) any test to which a motor-vehicle is subjected for the purpose of ascertaining, either alone or in conjunction with other matters, its actual speed capabilities; and - (c) the use of any motor-vehicle in any practice at the place where, or over any part of the course on which, any such race, competition, or test is to take place - but does not include the use of a motorpublic vehicle. on street. for a reconnaissance familiarisation or purposes at the place where, or over any part of the course on which, any such race, competition or test is to take place with a view to the participation in that race, competition or test of a motorvehicle or person.